 There are a few different reasons why a student's placement test results might be listed as In Progress despite continued engagement with the game.
+Please click each reason for a more detailed explanation.

 The curriculum override is designed to be a fail safe for when a placement test goes awry.